ChrisFischer-MTA/Homelab/README.md

 `php occ fulltextsearch:index`

 Exit out
+Now, remove the internet connection from docker compose

 -- Legacy Readme below.
 Going to work thse things into the above readme at some point.